I like to draw.

 I doodle and I like to sketch.

-Not that long ago, I felt that my illustrations were plateauing, and as a professional creative guy, that’s not a great feeling.
+Not that long ago, I felt that my illustrations were plateauing, and as a creative professional, that’s not a great feeling.

 It can feel a bit scary as well.

-My stuff was lacking creativity and my drawings were… well, boring.
+My projects lacked creativity and my drawings were… well, boring.